-• Math 232 is the post-calculus linear algebra course taught at the University of Puget Sound to students majoring in mathematics, computer science, physics, chemistry and economics.
+- At the University of Puget Sound we teach a one-semester, post-calculus linear algebra course to students majoring in mathematics, computer science, physics, chemistry and economics.
 Between January 1986 and June 2002, I taught this course seventeen times.
 For the Spring 2003 semester, I elected to convert my course notes to an electronic form so that it would be easier to incorporate the inevitable and nearly-constant revisions.
 Central to my new notes was a collection of stock examples that would be used repeatedly to illustrate new concepts.
-(These would become the Archetypes, Chapter A [701].)
+(These would become the Archetypes, Chapter A [631].)
 It was only a short leap to then decide to distribute copies of these notes and examples to the students in the two sections of this course.
-As the semester wore on, the notes began to look less like notes and more like a book.

-- I used the notes again in the Fall 2003 semester for a single section of the course.
+As the semester wore on, the notes began to look less like notes and more like a textbook. - I used the notes again in the Fall 2003 semester for a single section of the course.
 Simultaneously, the textbook I was using came out in a fifth edition.
 A new chapter was added toward the start of the book, and a few additional exercises were added in other chapters.
 This demanded the annoyance of reworking my notes and list of suggested exercises to conform with the changed numbering of the chapters and exercises.
 I had an almost identical experience with the third course I was teaching that semester.
 I also learned that in the next academic year I would be teaching a course where my textbook of choice had gone out of print.
-There had to be a better alternative to having the organization of my courses buffeted by the economics of traditional textbook publishing. - I had used TEX and the Internet for many years, so there was little to stand in the way of typesetting, distributing and "marketing" a free book.
-With recreational and professional interests in software development, I had long been fascinated by the open-source software movement, as exemplified by the success of GNU and Linux, though public-domain TEX might also deserve mention.
+I felt there had to be a better alternative to having the organization of my courses buffeted by the economics of traditional textbook publishing.

+- I had used TeX and the Internet for many years, so there was little to stand in the way of typesetting, distributing and "marketing" a free book.
+With recreational and professional interests in software development, I had long been fascinated by the open-source software movement, as exemplified by the success of GNU and Linux, though public-domain TeX might also deserve mention.
 Obviously, this book is an attempt to carry over that model of creative endeavor to textbook publishing. - As a sabbatical project during the Spring 2004 semester, I embarked on the current project of creating a freely-distributable linear algebra textbook.
 (Notice the implied financial support of the University of Puget Sound to this project.)
 Most of the material was written from scratch since changes in notation and approach made much of my notes of little use.
 By August 2004 I had written half the material necessary for our Math 232 course.
-The remaining half was written during the Fall 2004 semester as I taught another two sections of Math 232.
-I taught a single section of the course in the Spring 2005 semester, while my colleague, Professor Martin Jackson, graciously taught another section from the constantly shifting sands that was this project.
+The remaining half was written during the Fall 2004 semester as I taught another two sections of Math 232. - I taught a single section of the course in the Spring 2005 semester, while my colleague, Professor Martin Jackson, graciously taught another section from the constantly shifting sands that was this project (version 0.30).
 His many suggestions have helped immeasurably.
+For the Fall 2005 semester, I taught two sections of the course from version 0.50.